'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated – KION546

 One study compared the number of infections at camps in Louisiana since 2020 and saw a 31-fold increase in cases from last year to this year.

 Last year, there were only two outbreaks in the camps studied in Louisiana.
-There were no vaccines then, but there was a mask mandate in place and camps used other mitigation measures.
+There were no vaccines then, but there was a mask mandate in place and camps used other mitigation measures, as well.
 This year, the camps saw 28 outbreaks that involved 321 cases among 2,988 campers and staff.

 While there was a vaccine this year, the difference may have been that Louisiana dropped its mask mandate and “apparent underutilization of preventative measures,” one report said.
 The Delta variant was also in wide circulation in the state in 2021.